-The Iron Max Plus series is RainDance's best answer for some of the biggest problems in well water today, including insanely high iron, manganese, iron bacteria, and sulfur bacteria.
-This series takes our renown Iron Max filter and gives it the ultimate boost with our chlorine injection system.
+The Iron Max Plus series is our best answer for some of the biggest problems in well water today, including insanely high iron, manganese, iron bacteria, and sulfur bacteria.
+This series takes our renown Iron Max filter and gives it the ultimate boost with our chemical injection system.
 With these two systems combined, we're able to treat a wider range of contaminants than a standard iron filtration system can.
-We know adding chlorine to your water is undesirable by most of our residential well users, so a free carbon filter comes standard with the Iron Max Plus to remove any residual chlorine, leaving you with clean, crystal clear well water.
+We know adding chemicals to your water is undesirable by most of our residential well users, so a free carbon filter comes standard with the Iron Max Plus to remove any residual chemicals including chlorine and hydrogen peroxide, leaving you with clean, crystal clear well water.

 What can the Iron Max Plus do?

 The Iron Max Plus is designed to treat the three types of ground water iron: ferrous, ferric, and organic, as well as high concentrations of manganese (Mn), hydrogen sulfide odors (H2S), sulfur reducing bacteria, and tannins.
 Ferrous and ferric iron is very common in well water and can easily be removed without the use of oxidizers or chemicals.
 Organic iron, also known as iron bacteria, and sulfur reducing bacteria are two less common contaminants that cannot be treated with typical filtration and require an oxidizing agent to effectively remove them from your water.
 Note these bacteria are not health hazards like E. Coli or Total Coliform, which are best treated by ultraviolet light disinfection.
 These bacteria are minor nuisances that may cause foul odor, staining, and slime build up in plumbing and fixtures.